akshay-mp/autonomous-change-management/README.md

 # Autonomous Change Management Assistant

 An intelligent, multi-agent system designed to automate the software change management process.
-It orchestrates specialized agents to fetch Jira tickets, analyze their impact on a GitHub codebase, and automatically create or update GitHub issues with detailed implementation plans.
+It orchestrates specialized agents to fetch Jira tickets, analyze their **design impact** on a GitHub codebase, and automatically create or update GitHub issues with detailed implementation plans.

 ## 🚀 Features

 -   **Multi-Agent Architecture**: Built using **Google Agent Development Kit (ADK)**.
     -   **JiraCollector**: Fetches "To Do" and "In Progress" tickets from Jira.
-    -   **CodeAnalyzer**: Uses **Gemini 2.5 Flash** to analyze code impact on the `akshay-mp/simple_production_rag` repository.
+    -   **DesignAnalyzer**: Uses **Gemini 2.5 Flash** to analyze the design impact on the repository.
+        -   **Advanced Discovery**: Automatically explores the repo structure, finding design docs in `docs/` or root (e.g., `.md`, `.puml`).
+        -   **Smart Context**: Uses an LLM to select the most relevant design files for context before analysis.
     -   **GitHubExecutor**: Manages GitHub issues (Listing & Creating).
 -   **A2A Protocol Integration**: Implements **Agent Cards** for dynamic capability discovery and orchestration.
+-   **Feedback & Learning**:
+    -   **Memory**: Maintains a history of execution plans and outcomes in `orchestrator_memory.json`.
+    -   **Adaptive Planning**: Uses past successful plans to inform and improve future orchestration.
 -   **Smart Optimization**:
     -   **Duplicate Detection**: Checks existing GitHub issues before analyzing to prevent duplicates.
     -   **Cost Efficient**: Only analyzes new, unprocessed tickets.